 - Passwork allows the user to self-host their password server so they don’t have to use Passwork’s servers.

 Passwork handles subscriptions a little differently than other password managers.
 It gives a 5-day free trial with no credit card required, and has different types of pricing plans below:

 - Cloud: This is a one-year plan with a cost of $1.50 per month per user or $18.00 per year billed annually.

-- Small Team: The cost is $190.00 for a one time purchase, and it gives access for up to five users.
+- Small Team: The cost is $190.00 for a one-time purchase, and it gives access to up to five users.

-- Standard: The cost is $990.00 for a one time purchase, and it gives access for up to 20 users.
+- Standard: The cost is $990.00 for a one-time purchase, and it gives access to up to 20 users.

 If you just want to try Passwork, you can take advantage of a five-day free trial, and no credit card is required.